Hillman Avenger: New Zealand

 Todd's updated its Avenger line in 1978 with the Simca-style front end and dashboard and new tail lights, and added a luxury GLS version, similar to the UK model, in place of the earlier Alpine while the range was rebranded Chrysler Avenger.
 It again broadly followed the British lineup, albeit with a limited range of models, now consisting of a 1.3 GL sedan, a 1.6 LS wagon (marketed as Avenger Estate) and 1.6 GLS sedans, again with manual or automatic transmissions.
 The 'base' 1.3 GL sedan was a very popular entry level B-category model for rental car company Avis right up to the Avenger's demise in 1980.

 While Avenger models in Europe were rebranded as Talbot, the New Zealand Avengers kept the Chrysler branding for 1980.
 1980 models could be identified by a black grille, protective black body-side mouldings, window blackouts and unadorned steel wheels.
 New Zealand assembly finally ceased in November 1980, due to the strength of the Pound Sterling.

-A variant unique to New Zealand, available for some years, was a van – basically the manual Avenger wagon with a flat rear floor in place of rear seats and fixed, rather than wind-down, rear door windows.
+A variant unique to New Zealand, available for some years, was a van which was basically the manual Avenger wagon with a flat rear floor in place of rear seats and fixed, rather than wind-down, rear door windows.
 This, and rival models, were introduced around 1975 to get around New Zealand's strict oil crisis hire purchase laws that required a 60 per cent deposit for a new car with only 12-month terms, versus 25 per cent and three years for a light commercial vehicle.

 All New Zealand Avengers from 1973 onwards had metric instruments.

-Along with the 1971–1979 Vauxhall HC Viva, 1968-1972 FD Victors, and 1976–1981 Vauxhall Chevette ranges, and Austin Allegro, Maxi and Princess, the Avenger was one of several British models to be sold in New Zealand but not Australia.
-The Avenger was planned initially as a Hillman Hunter replacement for Australia but, due to economics of sourcing, the Japanese Mitsubishi Galant was chosen instead by Chrysler Australia for that market, though it was marketed as the 'Chrysler Galant'.
+Along with the 1971–1979 Vauxhall HC Viva, 1968–1972 FD Victors, and 1976–1981 Vauxhall Chevette ranges, and Austin Allegro, Maxi and Princess, the Avenger was one of several British models to be sold in New Zealand but not Australia.
+The Avenger was initially planned as a Hillman Hunter replacement for Australia but, due to economics of sourcing, the Japanese Mitsubishi Galant was chosen instead by Chrysler Australia for that market, though it was marketed as the 'Chrysler Galant'.
 By contrast in New Zealand, the Avenger, Hunter and Mitsubishi Galant (offered from 1972–1977, in coupé form only) co-existed together in Todd Motors' overall lineup, though the Avenger-sized (but much more cramped inside) Mitsubishi Lancer eventually went into local assembly in 1975.
 The Avenger was the last car of British origins to be assembled by Todd Motors; in all, 26,500 examples were assembled locally while an additional 2,000 were imported fully built-up.